Alexis-Bll/Alexis-Bll/README.md

-# Hi, I'm Alexis Bratchell 👋
+# Hi, I'm Alexis 👋

 I am an aspiring Network Engineer from the UK with a First Class degree in Forensic Computing & Security from Bournemouth University.